 The facts

-- In 2020, 30 pedestrians were killed on our roads, this was down from the nine year high in 2019 of 49 deaths.
+- In 2024, 48 pedestrians were killed on our roads.
+This was the highest number since 2019 when there were 49 pedestrian deaths.

-- Of the pedestrian fatalities in 2019, 32 were on metropolitan and suburban Melbourne streets, and 30 were in speed zones 60 km/h or lower.
+- Of the pedestrian fatalities in 2024, 33 were in speed zones of 60 km/h or higher.

 - If you’re hit by a vehicle travelling above 30km/h the risk of death or injury rises rapidly.

-- Children are even more vulnerable in crashes, so they need to be supervised around roads at all times.
+- Children are vulnerable as pedestrians, so they need to be supervised around roads at all times.

 Did you know?
-People using motorised mobility scooters and electric wheelchairs are considered to be pedestrians too.
+People using motorised mobility scooters and motorised wheelchairs are considered to be pedestrians too.

 How you can stay safe

-The majority of pedestrian deaths occur at busy intersections in built-up areas where there are no traffic lights.
-There are some simple steps you can take that could save your life:
+There are some simple steps you can take as a pedestrian that could save your life:

 - Make sure you're visible on the road - brighter clothing makes it easier for others to see you.